• Skip to primary navigation

 • 1-2 tablespoons roasted pine nuts or almond slivers optional

-• freshly squeezed lemon juice for drizzling I use about 1/4 of a lemon
+• 1 tablespoon freshly squeezed lemon juice for drizzling 15mL

 Instructions

-• Cook broccolini in a large pot of salted boiling water until tender (calculate about 2-3 minutes after the water returns to a boil).
+• Bring a large pot of salted water to a boil.
+Add broccolini and cook for 2-3 minutes (after the water returns to a boil) until bright green and just tender.

 Notes